bradduthie/blog/_posts/2019-01-23-using-loops-in-R.md

 In the figure above, we start with the case in which `i = 1` (i.e., the first row), and move through each value of `j` from `j = 1` to `j = 10`.
 If `M_mat[i, j]` is in the upper right triangle of the matrix (i.e., `i < j`; shown in red), then the code checks to see if both `M_mat[i, j]` and `M_mat[j, i]` have the same sign.
 The loop ends when it has moved through all values of `i` from 1 to 10, hence looking at each element `M_mat[i, j]` in the matrix.

 Once the logic of the nested loop makes sense, the rest comes down to remembering the syntax for for coding loops in R correctly.
 This comes with practice, so I have included some practice problems using loops below.
-Next, I will have a (briefer) look at the `while` loop in R. The general idea of iterating the same task many times will be the same, but the conditions under which the task is iterated will change slightly.
+Next, I will have a (more brief) look at the `while` loop in R. The general idea of iterating the same task many times will be the same, but the conditions under which the task is iterated will change slightly.

 <a name="while_loop">The while loop in R</a>
 ============================================